Lana20199/StarNotary/README.md

 Go to local host http://localhost:8080/

 ## Metamask
-Make sure to install a Metamask extension with an imported account that have ether in order to claim a star
+Make sure to install a Metamask extension with an account that have ether in order to claim a star